 Adjudicators can make changes to a Determination to correct typographical errors (or errors of a similar nature).
 Corrections to Determinations must be made no later than seven days following the making of a Determination.

 If a Party would like to suggest a correction to the Adjudicator, that Party can message the Adjudicator through ODACC’s Custom System, as outlined under Sending Messages to the Adjudicator in Supporting Documents.

-If a Determination is corrected, the corrected version will be made available on the Documents screen of ODACC’s Custom System.
-For further information on the Documents screen, please refer to the following link: Supporting Documents.
+If a Determination is corrected, the corrected version will be made available on the Documents page of ODACC’s Custom System.
+For further information on the Documents page, please refer to the following link: Supporting Documents.
 ODACC will provide a certified copy of the corrected Determination within five days of the changes being made.

 For further information on correcting Determinations, please refer to ss.
 22.(2) and (3) of Ontario Regulation 306/18.